Naereen/phd-thesis/README.md

 ----

 ## About this thesis

-### In English
+### 🇬🇧 In English
 #### Title
-**Multi-players Bandit Algorithms for Internet of Things Networks**
+**Multi-players Bandit Algorithms for Internet of Things Networks**.

 #### Summary
 In this PhD thesis, we study wireless networks and reconfigurable end-devices that can access Cognitive Radio networks, in unlicensed bands and without central control.
 We focus on Internet of Things networks (IoT), with the objective of extending the devices' battery life, by equipping them with low-cost but efficient machine learning algorithms, in order to let them automatically improve the efficiency of their wireless communications.
 We propose different models of IoT networks, and we show empirically on both numerical simulations and real-world validation the possible gain of our methods, that use Reinforcement Learning.
 The different network access problems are modeled as Multi-Armed Bandits (MAB), but we found that analyzing the realistic models was intractable, because proving the convergence of many IoT devices playing a collaborative game, without communication nor coordination is hard, when they all follow random active pattern.
 The rest of this manuscript thus studies two restricted models, first multi-players bandits in stationary problems, then non-stationary single-player bandits.
 We also detail another contribution, SMPyBandits, our open-source Python library for numerical MAB simulations, that covers all the studied models and more.

 #### Keywords
-Internet of Things (IoT), Cognitive Radio, Learning Theory, Collision Mitigation Sequential Learning, Reinforcement Learning, Multi-Armed Bandits (MAB), Decentralized Learning, Multi-Player Multi-Armed Bandits, Change Point Detection, Non-Stationary Multi-Armed Bandits
+Internet of Things (IoT), Cognitive Radio, Learning Theory, Collision Mitigation Sequential Learning, Reinforcement Learning, Multi-Armed Bandits (MAB), Decentralized Learning, Multi-Player Multi-Armed Bandits, Change Point Detection, Non-Stationary Multi-Armed Bandits.

 ---

+### 🇫🇷 En français
 #### Résumé
 Dans cette thèse de doctorat, nous étudions les réseaux sans fil et les appareils reconfigurables qui peuvent accéder à des réseaux de type radio intelligente, dans des bandes non licenciées et sans supervision centrale.
 Nous considérons des réseaux actuels ou futures de l'Internet des Objets (IoT), avec l'objectif d'augmenter la durée de vie de la batterie des appareils, en les équipant d'algorithmes d'apprentissage machine peu coûteux mais efficaces, qui leur permettent d'améliorer automatiquement l'efficacité de leurs communications sans fil.